SadiqXplorer/CPP-Course/README.md

 # CPP-Course
-This is repo is created by Sadiq  to track and backup my code .
+This repo is created by Sadiq  to track and backup code (Cpp codes)